ncatlab/nlab-content/pages/5/5/7/5/5755/content.md

 =--

-#Contents#
-* table of contents
-{:toc}
+\tableofcontents

 ## Idea

-In a 1949 paper devoted to the study of the coset spaces of nilpotent Lie groups, [[Anatoly Malcev]] exhibited an equivalence between the category of torsion free radicable nilpotent finite rank groups and the category of finite dimensional, nilpotent rational Lie algebras.
+[Malcev 1949](#Malcev1949) (devoted to the study of the [[coset spaces]] of [[nilpotent group|nilpotent]] [[Lie groups]]) exhibited an equivalence between the category of torsion free radicable nilpotent finite rank groups and the category of finite dimensional, nilpotent rational Lie algebras.
 This involves a completion construction which is used also in the general formulation of [[Hausdorff series]] (cf. Bourbaki) which takes values in the Mal'cev completion of the universal enveloping algebra on two generators.

 ## Definition